D&D Beyond

 D&D Beyond (DDB) is the official digital toolset and game companion for Dungeons & Dragons fifth edition.
-DDB hosts online versions of the official Dungeons & Dragons fifth edition books, including rulebooks, adventures, and other supplements; it also provides digital tools like a character builder and digital character sheet, monster and spell listings that can be sorted and filtered, an encounter builder, and an interactive overlay Twitch Extension.
+DDB hosts online versions of the official Dungeons & Dragons fifth edition books, including rulebooks, adventures, and other supplements.
 In addition to the official D&D content available to purchase, it also provides the ability to create and add custom homebrew content.
+Along with digital compendiums, D&D Beyond provides digital tools like a character builder and digital character sheet, monster and spell listings that can be sorted and filtered, and an encounter builder.
+It has two virtual tabletop (VTT) options for users – the 2D Maps VTT and the 3D Sigil VTT.

-D&D Beyond also publishes regular original video, stream, and article content, including interviews with Dungeons & Dragons staff, content previews and tie-ins, and weekly development updates.
+D&D Beyond also publishes original video, stream, and article content, including interviews with Dungeons & Dragons staff, content previews and tie-ins, and development updates.

 D&D Beyond was formerly operated by Curse LLC, a subsidiary of Twitch.
 However, on December 12, 2018, Fandom, Inc. announced that it had acquired all of Curse's media assets, including D&D Beyond.
 On April 13, 2022, Hasbro announced that it would be acquiring D&D Beyond.
 The official transfer to Wizards of the Coast, a division of Hasbro, occurred on May 18, 2022.

 History

 D&D Beyond was launched on August 15, 2017, after an initial beta test that started on March 21, 2017.
 Adam Bradford was the project lead for D&D Beyond.
+D&D Beyond was developed for the 5th Edition of Dungeons & Dragons through a partnership between Curse and Wizards of the Coast.
+A similar online toolset, D&D Insider, had been developed for the 4th Edition of Dungeons & Dragons by Wizards of the Coast; however, it was not updated to support the new edition.